Steve Wallach: Career

 After Hewlett-Packard bought Convex, Wallach became the chief technology officer of Hewlett-Packard's large systems group.
 He was also a visiting professor at Rice University from 1998–1999.
 Prior to Convex, he was manager of Advanced Development for Data General.
 His efforts on the MV/8000 are chronicled in Tracy Kidder's Pulitzer Prize winner The Soul of a New Machine.
 Prior to that, he was an engineer at Raytheon, where he worked on the All Applications Digital Computer (AADC).

-Wallach has 76 american patents and is a member of the National Academy of Engineering, an IEEE Fellow and was a founding member of PITAC (The Presidential Information Technology Advisory Committee).
+Wallach has 97 American patents and is a member of the National Academy of Engineering, a IEEE Fellow and was a founding member of PITAC (The Presidential Information Technology Advisory Committee).